 Looking at what has been sold at auction in the past, she seemed to focus on atmospheric scenes of London and some surrounding towns from the 1950s–70s, many populated by rather earnest people going about their business.
 Music and architecture are recurring themes.
 She had talent – at least I think she did.
 A few portraits have also passed through the salerooms, but mainly in large groups at low values.
 Some are signed ‘Helen’ or ‘Hel’, but many are unsigned.
 She seemed to have enjoyed some success in her lifetime and exhibited at a number of prestigious galleries including the Leger, the Leicester and the Berkeley.
 She also produced murals of the Canterbury saints at the church of St Thomas in Canterbury (shown above right).

 In the same vein, many references to her state that she was commissioned to decorate the interior of a chapel in Marylebone in the 1980s, towards the end of her life.
-It appears she lived in Marylebone, as her studio contents were apparently sold off in the 1990s at Phillips’ salerooms.
+It appears she lived nearby in Little Venice, as her studio contents were apparently sold off in the 1990s at Phillips’ salerooms.
 But back to the chapel, and my religious study.

 Googling further revealed that the chapel was located behind 32 Welbeck Street, in a mews street (right).
 Built before 1766, the house (below) became the residence of the chaplain to the Russian ambassador in 1813.
 He created a chapel there which, despite its initial simplicity, became the leading Russian Orthodox place of worship in London until 1921.

 On 2nd June 1844, Tsar Nicholas I visited, drawing further attention to it.
 From 1864-65, it was enlarged and rebuilt, with a dome, to a design (below) by the architect James Thomson (1800-83) that was influenced by strong Russian desires for a Byzantine style.